theforeman/puppet-foreman/README.md

 ### Foreman version compatibility notes

+Running without passenger is only supported on Foreman 1.22+.

 The parameters `locations_enabled`, `organizations_enabled` and `authentication`
 will only have any affect on Foreman 1.20 or older, in newer versions these settings have been removed.